EthanRDoesMC/gandalf/Gandalf/README.md

 Create a pull request.
 Most requests *will* be merged.

 # Notes
-- You can test Gandalf using the *New Package* in my repo. (removed! get it from https://supermamon.github.io/Reposi3 in Cydia.)
+- You can test Gandalf using the *New Package* from https://supermamon.github.io/Reposi3 in Cydia.

 - MANAGER IS SETUP MANAGER RIP